-Maximum Number of Applications, Contracts, and Subcontracts
+Maximum number of applications, contracts, and subcontracts

-1. Under the noncompetitive allocation, for single county CoCs, no more than two applications shall be recommended by the CoC and submitted to HCD.
+- 1. Under the noncompetitive allocation, for single county CoCs, no more than two applications shall be recommended by the CoC and submitted to HCD.
 HCD will award no more than two noncompetitive allocation contracts per single-county CoC Service Area.
 For multi-county CoCs, no more than three applications shall be recommended by the CoC and submitted to HCD.
-HCD will award no more than three noncompetitive allocation contracts per multi-county CoC Service Area.

-- 2. There are two types of subcontracting permitted under ESG. - I. Subcontracting for services provided to the funded program.
+HCD will award no more than three noncompetitive allocation contracts per multi-county CoC Service Area. - 2.
+There are two types of subcontracting permitted under ESG.
+A subcontract does not absolve the grantee from any responsibility or liability to HCD.
+Grantee is fully responsible for ensuring that the subcontractor adheres to all state and federal laws and regulations in carrying out its services or activities - Subcontracting for services provided to the funded program.
 Procuring services related to carrying out the funded program is permissible.
 Examples: security, supportive services, food services.
-Federal procurement rules may apply. - Applications that contain multiple ESG-eligible activities as permitted under HCD's II.
-Annual Plan or this NOFA may subcontract with separate providers for those ESG-eligible activities.
+Federal procurement rules may apply. - b.
+Applications that contain multiple ESG-eligible activities as permitted under HCD's Annual Action Plan or this NOFA may subcontract with separate providers for those ESG-eligible activities.
 For example, RR programs that request funds for both RR and HMIS may subcontract with a different entity for their HMIS.

-Contracting with, or in any way assigning the ESG grant in part or whole to another provider for any activity is strictly prohibited, unless approved in writing by HCD.
+Notwithstanding the above, contracting with, or in any way assigning the ESG grant in part or whole to another provider for any activity is strictly prohibited, unless approved in writing by HCD.